If you don't supply all of the information

 Our notification options are:

-- non-notified – we don't require your application to be notified because either there are no effects or the effects are minor, and where relevant you've got written approvals from the affected parties
+We don't require your application to be notified because either there are no effects or the effects are minor, and where relevant you've got written approvals from the affected parties.

-- limited notified – we write to any affected parties from whom you don’t have written approval and invite them to make submissions on your application.
-They have 20 working days from the day they receive our letter to make a submission
+We write to any affected parties you don’t have written approval from and invite them to make submissions on your application.
+They have 20 working days from the day they receive our letter to make a submission.

-- fully notified – we consider that the effects of your proposal are significant enough to invite the wider public to make submissions.
-We call for submissions by:
+If we consider that the effects of your proposal are significant enough to invite the wider public to make submissions, we call for submissions by:

 - putting a public notice in Hutt News and/or the Dominion Post, after which anyone can make a written submission (PDF 114 kb) within the following 20 working days